 Point-to-point is considered the simplest form of integration.
 However, This can be said to be an old method and quite out-of-date.
-With this type of integration, businesses with large amounts of data will not be able to switch information continuously between the two systems.
-The way point-to-point integration works is tightly coupled integration between two or more endpoints; which means it connects each piece of software or tool individually.
+With this type of integration, businesses with large amounts of data will be unable to switch information continuously between the two systems.
+The way point-to-point integration works is “tightly coupled integration between two or more endpoints,”; which means it connects each piece of software or tool individually.

 iPaaS (Platform as a Service): iPaas is a platform that allows building and deploying integrations in the cloud and between the cloud and the enterprise.
 PaaS eliminates the need for middleware to enable users to deploy applications on-premises or in the cloud and build integrated flows in the cloud itself.

 ESB Integration (Enterprise Service Bus):

 ESB is a complex middleware tool that helps to integrate separate components and services into a system and distribute work between those components and services by “communication bus.”